Honors Senior Project

 - Bibliography of "References Cited" in a style and format appropriate to the discipline.

 - Project Timeline - Provide a reasonable calendar outline of project benchmarks, achievements and completion.

 - Resource Needs - include supplies and materials, equipment, space, logistical support and any other requirements to complete and present the project.
 Indicate those that will be provided by the mentor or academic unit and those that are not currently available.
 If financial support is required, provide a detailed budget.

-"Introduction to Senior Honors Project" (HON 301): Each participant in the USA Honors Program will be required to enroll in this course during their junior year for one hour of credit.
+"Introduction to Senior Honors Project" (HON 301): Each participant in the USA Honors College will be required to enroll in this course during their junior year for one hour of credit.
 The course will include: an overview of what it means to do research and other scholarly work, in general and specifically in various disciplines; academic integrity and professional ethics; professional writing; presentation skills; and guidance in development of the individual project prospectus.
 The Project Prospectus will be the final course product for each student.

 Honors Senior Showcase: The Honors Senior Showcase will be held each spring semester (fall if necessary to accommodate individual student graduation schedules).
 Seniors will present their Honors Senior Projects in a public forum and will be honored, together with their mentors, at a reception to which their families will be invited.
 All USA Honors Students will be required to attend at least the showcase presentations and strongly encouraged to attend the reception in support of their peers.

-Project Evaluation: The director, the mentor, and two additional faculty members will evaluate projects.
+Project Evaluation: The Dean, the mentor, and two additional faculty members will evaluate projects.
 Evaluations will be based upon both the public presentation and the written presentation of the project.
 A letter grade will be assigned after completion of the project to each incidence of enrollment in "Honors Senior Project".

 Honors Senior Project Guidance Report